 Sheet edge joints formed at the edge of door and window openings are highly prone to cracking.
-It is strongly recommended that sheets are cut around openings and joints are formed no closer than 200mm to the edge of the opening.
+To reduce the risk of cracking it is strongly recommended that sheets are cut around openings and joints are formed no closer than 200mm to the edge of the opening.